DavidKaza/skybank/README.md

 ### Back-end: Java

 The Maven Java project is located in the project2 file with all required dependencies found within the pom.xml file within the folder

+* To connect to your databse using the JDBC implemention
+  * Set your databse url, username, and password to your local database

 * Starting implementation of the Spring framework can be found within the project2data folder
   * In the application.yml file set the datasources